-At WHEQ, Morgana’s roles focus on policy reform and advocacy, communication, and strategic philanthropic partnership engagement.
+At WHEQ, Morgana’s roles focus on policy reform and advocacy, compliancy and operations.
 She has experience working as an office manager and social media assistant for small business.
 She also has experience in assisting the provision of mediation and business development services for corporations, Native Title holders and Indigenous communities.

 Morgana holds a double degree in Journalism and Arts with an Extended Major in International Relations from the University of Queensland and she is currently studying a Bachelor of Laws, Honours at the Queensland University of Technology.